tom-draper/persona/src/persona/data/README.md

 ## Global

 The `global` location is a self-contained world-baseline dataset: it draws age and sex from the UN's world population estimates, religion from Pew's Global Religious Landscape, and a `location` that is a random country weighted by share of world population.
 It is deliberately **not** a composite over every country (that would only ever be as representative as the handful of countries with datasets).

-A future enhancement could layer the interior-composite mechanism on top so that when `global` lands on a country that does have a dataset, it yields that country's richer persona instead of the world baseline.
+It is also deliberately kept flat rather than descending into a matched country's dataset when its `location` roll happens to land on one we have: a single location must always yield a consistent set of fields, and country datasets carry uneven extended features (ethnicity, language, housing tenure, …), so descending would make `global` return a different field set from one draw to the next.
+This is the same field-consistency principle that keeps cities explicit-only.

 - [X] `global`